gogotanaka/hilbert/README.md

 ex. limit, trigonometric functions and logarithmic.

-## Mathematicians should enjoy math even using PC.
+## We should enjoy MATH even using PC.
-(to say nothing of using paper.)
+(to say nothing of using pen.)

 After `inlcude Dydx` , ruby become like other language.